mattparks/Flounder-Framework/README.md

 # Modules
 A module (IModule) is a class that is built to serve a specific purpose, for example: the processor module only acts to manage requests.
-When they are updated in the main iterative loop is determined from the IModule.ModuleUpdate enum they pass through the super constructor.
+When they are updated in the main iterative loop is determined from the ModuleUpdate enum they pass through the super constructor.
 Modules may depend on other modules, for example: the profiler requires the logger.
 A requirement list if built within the framework.

 # Extensions